DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 - You can add half your Charisma modifier (minimum of one) to any weapon attack roll you make against the marked target that doesn't already include that modifier.
 - If the marked target is reduced to 0 hit points, you can use your reaction to mark a new creature within 30 feet of you.
 The duration of the new mark is equal to the remaining duration of the existing mark.

-This effect ends early if<br> you're incapacitated or die.
-Once you've<br> used this feature, you can't use it<br> again until you finish a long rest.
+This effect ends early if you're incapacitated or die.
+Once you've used this feature, you can't use it again until you finish a long rest.

 <!--- <img src='https://www.gmbinder.com/images/TPUYOZz.png' style='position:absolute;bottom:11px;right:-10px;width:300px;z-index:1000'/> --->